Man accused of murder after argument leads to deadly shooting in Mims - NewsBreak

 click orlando

-VOLUSIA COUNTY, Fla. — Thursday afternoon, a man was convicted for a man's kidnapping and murder.
-According to State Attorney's Office, the victim, Randy Mueller, was tortured leading up to his death.
-Dionysius Nicols and four others were involved in the murder, which occurred in July 2019.
-The State...

-1 dead after wrong-way, head-on crash on US-1 in Flagler County, troopers say
+Saint Cloud man, 20, dies in fiery crash with trees in Osceola County, troopers say

-FLAGLER COUNTY, Fla. – A 75-year-old DeLand man is dead after a crash early Saturday on U.S. Highway 1 near Eagle Rock Road in Flagler County, according to the Florida Highway Patrol.
-The crash happened at 3:48 a.m. as the man’s vehicle was traveling the wrong direction in the...
+OSCEOLA COUNTY, Fla. – A 20-year-old Saint Cloud man died early Sunday in a single-vehicle crash on U.S. Highway 192 in Osceola County, according to the Florida Highway Patrol.
+Troopers believe the crash occurred around 12:30 a.m. as the man drove a pickup truck southbound, approaching Wild Turkey Lane...

 click orlando